OfficeDev/office-scripts-docs/docs/overview/script-storage.md

 ---
 title: Office Scripts file storage and ownership
-description: Information about how Office Scripts are stored in Microsoft OneDrive and transferred between owners. ms.date: 05/13/2022 ms.localizationpriority: medium
+description: Information about how Office Scripts are stored in Microsoft OneDrive and transferred between owners. ms.date: 05/15/2022 ms.localizationpriority: medium
 ---

 # Office Scripts file storage and ownership

+> [!IMPORTANT]
+> SharePoint support for Office Scripts is being rolled out and is not available to everyone.
+It's slowly released to larger numbers of users to ensure that it's working as expected.
+This feature is subject to change based on your feedback.

 Office Scripts are stored as **.osts** files in your Microsoft OneDrive or a team SharePoint folder.
 They are stored separately from a workbook.
 To give others access, [share the script with an Excel workbook](excel.md#share-office-scripts).
 This means you're linking the script with the file, not attaching it.
 Whoever has access to the Excel file will also be able to view, run, or make a copy of the script.

-Office Scripts only recognizes and runs a script if it's in your OneDrive folder, a team Sharepoint folder, or shared with the workbook.
+Excel only recognizes and runs a script if it's in your OneDrive folder, a team Sharepoint folder, or shared with the workbook.

 ## OneDrive